raoulg/MADS-MachineLearning-course/notebooks/4_tuning_networks/05_hypertuning_exercise.md

 # Hypertuning
 ### data
-You can pick the gestures dataset, which is pretty fast en easy to reach high accuracy on.
+Pick an image dataset.
-You could also pick the flowers if you want to test images, or the ants/bees, or any other datasets from `mads_datasets` or even another set you like from [torchvision](https://pytorch.org/vision/0.8/datasets.html) or [torchtext](https://pytorch.org/text/stable/datasets.html#imdb).
+You could pick the flowers, or the ants/bees from notebook [03_minimal_transfer_learning.ipynb](03_minimal_transfer_learning.ipynb), or even another set you like from [torchvision](https://pytorch.org/vision/0.8/datasets.html) or [torchtext](https://pytorch.org/text/stable/datasets.html#imdb).

-Keep in mind that your hardware will limit what you can do with the images; if you have a GPU or use a free GPU from google colab, it's much faster to run tests.
+Keep in mind that your hardware will limit what you can do with the images; so you will either need to settle for smaller images, or preprocess them into a smaller size, or use google colab if the VM is too slow or limited in memory.

 ## Create a model
 We have worked with a few types of layers:
 - linear
 - conv2d
-- RNNs (GRU, LSTM)
+- dropout
-- dropout, batchnorm
+- batchnorm

-and we have also seen architectures like resnet (skiplayers), squeeze-excite and googlenet (inception).
+and we have also seen architectures build with these layers like resnet (skip-layers), squeeze-excite and googlenet (inception).
 It's up to you to create a configurable model now that can be hypertuned.

 ## Goal